elixir-bridge/elixir-bridge.github.io/01_Installfest/11-deploy-to-heroku.markdown

 postgres://xxxxxxxxxxxxxxx@xxxxxxxxx.amazonaws.com:5432/xxxxxxx
 ```

 Copy the portion after the @ sign through amazon.com and paste it as the value for the NEW_DATABASE_URL.
-It should look something like -

 So it will be something like `abedsd.amazonaws.com.`